Leap year: Early Roman practice

-The early Roman calendar was a lunisolar one that consisted of 12 months, for a total of 355 days.
-In addition, a 27- or 28-day intercalary month, the Mensis Intercalaris, was sometimes inserted into February, at the first or second day after the Terminalia a. d.
+The earliest Roman calendar was a lunisolar one, but it was abandoned about 450 BC by the decemviri, who implemented the Roman Republican calendar, used until 46 BC.
+The Republic's calendar consisted of 12 months, for a total of 355 days.
+In addition, a 27-day intercalary month, the Mensis Intercalaris, was sometimes inserted into February, at the first or second day after the Terminalia a. d.
 VII Kal.
 Mar.
-(23 February), to resynchronise the lunar and solar cycles.
+(23 February), to resynchronise calendar with the solar year.
 The remaining days of Februarius were discarded.
 This intercalary month, named Intercalaris or Mercedonius, contained 27 days.
 The religious festivals that were normally celebrated in the last five days of February were moved to the last five days of Intercalaris.
-The lunisolar calendar was abandoned about 450 BC by the decemviri, who implemented the Roman Republican calendar, used until 46 BC.
-The days of these calendars were counted down (inclusively) to the next named day, so 24 February was ante diem sextum Kalendas Martias ["the sixth day before the calends of March"] often abbreviated a. d.
+The days of the months were counted down (inclusively) to the next named day, so 24 February was ante diem sextum Kalendas Martias ["the sixth day before the calends of March"] often abbreviated a. d.
 VI Kal.
 Mart.
 The Romans counted days inclusively in their calendars, so this was the fifth day before 1 March when counted in the modern exclusive manner (i.e., not including both the starting and ending day).
 Because only 22 or 23 days were effectively added, not a full lunation, the calends and ides of the Roman Republican calendar were no longer associated with the new moon and full moon.